Best Resene Interior Colours: Room-by-Room Guide

 Resene Sea Fog

-- Growing in popularity as an alternative to all-white kitchens
+• Catching on as an alternative to all-white kitchens

 Cabinet Colours (if painting)

-Lower cabinets (can handle darker, bolder choices):
+Lower cabinets (can take darker, bolder choices):

 Finish Recommendation